 A little over a year ago, we featured a post about cars that can communicate with each other and the road, plus some exciting new possibilities for the roads themselves.
 We thought we’d revisit these technologies to see how far they’ve advanced.

 Cars that can wirelessly connect to the internet are now commonplace.
-In fact, as of July 2015, some 27 million cars around the globe featured this technology.
 This connectivity can direct drivers to a nearby restaurant, allow voice-activated texting, or access online apps like Yelp or Pandora.
 Some auto manufacturers are using the data from connected cars to improve safety features, enhance the driving experience, and potentially help with traffic congestion.
+(Related: check out this myth-busting quiz on data and smart cars.)

 But there are drawbacks to this type of connectivity.
 Head-up displays that project information like playlists or restaurant reviews onto the windshield can be a dangerous distraction — if they’re actually used.
 A recent J.D.
 Power study found that 33 percent of drivers never use their head-up display and 32 percent don’t take advantage of built-in apps.
 Car owners said they didn’t find those features useful and preferred technologies like blind spot warnings, which increased safety.